Victims of Nazi Germany: Freemasons

 The Nazis claimed that high-degree Masons were willing members of "the Jewish conspiracy" and Freemasonry was a cause of Germany's defeat in World War I. Reich Security Main Office (Reichssicherheitshauptamt, or RSHA) records indicate the persecution of Freemasons during the Holocaust.
 RSHA Amt VII (written records), overseen by Franz Six, was responsible for "ideological" tasks: the creation of antisemitic and anti-Masonic propaganda.
 Although the exact number is unknown, an estimated 80,000 to 200,000 Freemasons were murdered as a result of Hitler's December 1941 Nacht und Nebel directive.
-Masonic concentration camp inmates, considered political prisoners, wore an inverted red triangle.

 Small blue forget-me-nots were first used by the Zur Sonne Grand Lodge in 1926 as a Masonic emblem at its annual convention in Bremen.
 In 1938, a forget-me-not badge made by the factory which produced the Masonic badge was chosen for the annual Nazi Winterhilfswerk, the charity drive of the National Socialist People's Welfare (the party's welfare branch).
 The coincidence enabled Freemasons to wear the forget-me-not badge as a secret sign of Masonic membership.

 After the war, the forget-me-not was again used as a Masonic emblem at the first annual United Grand Lodges of Germany convention in 1948.
 The badge is worn on the lapels of Masons worldwide in remembrance of those who have suffered in the name of Freemasonry, particularly during the Nazi era.

-Others
+Other groups

+Civilians engaged in non-violent resistance

 The SS and police conducted mass actions against civilians with alleged links to resistance movements, their families, and villages or city districts.
 Notorious killings occurred in Lidice, Khatyn, Kragujevac, Sant'Anna and Oradour-sur-Glane, and a district of Warsaw was obliterated.
 In occupied Poland, Nazi Germany imposed the death penalty on those found sheltering (or aiding) Jews.

+Petty criminals and "social deviants"

 "Social deviants"—prostitutes, vagrants, alcoholics, drug addicts, open dissidents, pacifists, draft resisters and common criminals—were also imprisoned in concentration camps.
 The common criminals frequently became Kapos, inmate guards of fellow prisoners.

-Some Germans and Austrians who lived abroad for much of their lives were considered to have too much exposure to foreign ideas, and they were sent to concentration camps.
+Some Germans and Austrians who had lived abroad for much of their lives were considered to have had too much exposure to foreign ideas, and were sent to concentration camps.
 These prisoners, known as "emigrants", each wore a blue triangle.